php-usergroup-dresden/phpdd.org/src/Contents/2018/Sponsorships.md

     - speaker, sponsor and attendee badges
     - our Twitter & Facebook campaigns
 - You will be mentioned in all press publications
+- You will be introduced with an exclusive 30 seconds slot in the opening words by the organizers
+- You will be mentioned in all official e-mails to attendees

 <a name="silver"></a>
 ## SILVER SPONSORSHIP - € 1,000